 - Too much uric acid from the digestion of protein weakens the kidneys.
 The kidneys help immune function by regulating the balance of salt and water, and the balance of acid and alkali.

-- Meat lacks many minerals, vitamins and dietary fibre which help the body and the immune system to function smoothly.
+- Meat lacks many minerals, vitamins and dietary fiber which help the body and the immune system to function smoothly.

 - Meat often contains microbes which cause diseases.
 These are not always destroyed by cooking.